mattmakai/fullstackpython.com/content/pages/12-meta/04-future-directions.markdown

    [development environments](/development-environments.html).
 4. Stellar: a shining example of a well-written, detailed page that contains numerous explanations and descriptions for the topic.
+   Where applicable there should be digrams and visualizations that augment the text to help the reader better understand the topic.
    There are also typically multiple categories of resources and links for further research.
    Examples: